Bakuretsu05/sorting-visualizer/README.md

 # sorting-visualizer

-This program will visualize a sorting algorithm by ASCII character. <br />
+This program will visualize a sorting algorithm with "_" as array value and "X" as the current values that are being compared. <br />
-More sorting algorithms will be added from time to time. <br \>
+More sorting algorithms will be added from time to time.